I wasn’t going to say anything but it is becoming

 4. Supporting education is usually a winner.
 Carefully though.
 Varky Institute has a great initiative which trains current teachers in how to teach better.
 Support shipping books to Africa.
 I haven't read a book in 9 months because there is a book famine here.
 Paying school fees for kids is often tricky.
 Fees are often swallowed by school administrators to build their own fancy houses, while kids live in crammed dorms eating the most basic rations.
 Additionally, there is a lot of fraud committed when one sponsors a child.
 Wealthy people often pay a local auntie near an organization that sponsors poor children's school fees.
 She poses as as the rich man's children's mother and the rich man gets a free western quality education for his children.
 This occurs between 20-30% of the time.
 Then there are the social workers in these organizations which approve children for sponsorship.
 They often get money under the table from families to approve children for sponsorship.
 Finally, there is the sponsorship organization itself, they sometimes swallow a large percentage for overhead cost.
 Ultimately, the expense for quality of education doesn't match.
 Sponsors often pay a high price to send children to low quality schools.
 Low quality schools are the norm.
 Parents of these sponsored children can easily be persuaded to be grateful for any free education.
 Or they are uneducated and have no idea that the teachers are mere posers.
 So, if the sponsorship organization does not ensure quality, nobody else will.
 The parents won't.
 The teachers will do as little as possible and will be paid as little as possible by the administration.
 The administration won't care to ensure teachers teach well--they have free money from sponsors.
 All they need to do is when it comes time for exams (which ensure quality), they obtain a copy of the exam and answer sheet and teach the questions and answers.

-Please know who and what you are supporting.
+are supporting.
 Others in the know may have things to add.
 This is likely not conclusive.

 No comments: